TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 Here, RuboCop pointed out that this string could very well be single-quoted, as that string doesn't use anything that comes with double-quoted strings.

 You could ask why such a foundational Gem as Bundler can run into trouble with the law.
 The answer is that RuboCop is highly customizable to accommodate many standards that programmers might have.
-Remember: what is important in linting in formatting is making sure everyone in a group plays by the same rules, so the code is more readable.
+Remember: what is important in linting and formatting is making sure everyone in a group plays by the same rules, so the code is more readable.

 Before you unleash the automated fury of RuboCop upon your code, you might want to become acquainted with a nifty flag: `-S`.
 This will provide a link to the Ruby Style Guide that goes over the rationale for the offense, if the Cop has such link when `bundle exec rubocop -S` is used: